RichardValerosoUniverse/The-Valeroso-City/README.md

 *A financial institution issuing credit cards refuses to comply with RA 10870 provisions, claiming that certain types of cards, transactions, or customer accounts are “outside the law’s scope.”
 For example, promotional, rewards, or supplementary cards are treated as exempt from dispute resolution procedures, billing accuracy requirements, or interest computation rules.
 This constitutes a violation of Section 3, as RA 10870 applies to all credit card issuers and acquirers in the Philippines without exception.*

-**A. REGULATORY SUPERVISION / COMPLIANCE OVERSIGHT / ENFORCEMENT AUTHORITY**
+**C. REGULATORY SUPERVISION / COMPLIANCE OVERSIGHT / ENFORCEMENT AUTHORITY**

 **SECTION 4 — SUPERVISION**